catppuccin/catppuccin/README.md

 out [catppuccin/palette](https://github.com/catppuccin/palette) where you can find integrations with popular frameworks and tools.

-If you already have a project using our palette, don't forget to add it to our [showcase](#-showcase) section below!
+Already have a project making use of our palette?
+Don't forget to add it to our [showcase](#-showcase) section below!

 &nbsp;